 I’ve been thinking about peace lately: what does it mean beyond the absence of violence?
 What kind of care is necessary to address peace nearby and abroad?
 How might these questions influence my personal and vocational responsibilities going forward?

 This fall, I will be joining the Presbyterian Church’s Young Adult Volunteer program.
-As a volunteer, the PC(USA) will support my work with nonprofit partners in Colombia: a country currently implementing its own initiatives for peace.
-My hope is that time abroad will give me space to revisit my assumptions about policy, politics, and community.
-Furthermore, I’d like to refine my thinking about my responsibilities in this context.
+As a volunteer, the PC(USA) will support my assistance of nonprofit partners in Colombia: a country currently implementing its own initiatives for peace.
+My hope is that walking alongside Colombians at this time will open my assumptions about policy, politics, and faith while I discern my responsibilities in the years that follow.

 A lot of this description is necessarily incomplete.
 I’m still learning about what this year will be about.
 This blog will be a place where I can keep you updated on what’s going on as things continue.